KeshavK2089/MedicalDeviceHistoryGame/replit.md

-# Chronicles of the Machine
+# Chronicles of the Bioengineer (Version 2.0)

 ## Project Overview

-An immersive, interactive web-based journey through the evolution of medical device technology.
-This educational game guides users through five eras of medical innovation, from early diagnostic tools to AI-driven future technologies.
+An immersive, personalized web-based journey through the evolution of medical device technology.
+Created by Keshav Kotteswaran (M.S.
+Bioengineering, Northeastern University), this interactive educational experience guides users through five eras of medical innovation, informed by real-world experience in pharmaceutical development, quality assurance testing, and healthcare IT systems.

 ## Project Type